Home » Diabetes » Diabetes Recipes » Breakfast » Low-Carb Turkey Sausage & Broccoli Breakfast Bake

 Description

-Start your morning with a protein-packed meal that delivers steady energy without the mid-morning crash.
+Start your morning with a protein-packed meal that delivers lasting satisfaction.
 This “lightened-up” adaptation swaps in lean turkey sausage and colorful veggies for a satisfying, fluffy texture that tastes indulgent but fits perfectly into a balanced lifestyle.
 It’s an ideal make-ahead option for busy families looking for a savory, low-carb start to the day.

 Ingredients